 The plaintext Critical Security Parameters (CSP) stored inside the module are the Master Tamper Key (MTK), the Key Encryption Key (KEK) and the Token/Module Variable Key (TVK), which is used to implement the auto-activation feature.
-The MTK is stored in the battery-backed RAM in the security coprocessor chip and the KEK and TVK are stored in the module's battery-backed RAM.
+The MTK, KEK and TVK are stored in battery-backed RAM.
 The MTK and TVK are erased in the event of a tamper detection - either from the external tamper signal or removal of the card from the PCI-Express slot.
 The KEK is erased when a decommission signal is received.